 One Woman’s Trash is Another Woman’s Treasure

 No, this post is not about making money from polluted waterways.
-This is about how you can benefit from using things that other people don’t want.
+This is about how you can benefit from using things that other people have discarded.

 Homestead Upcycling with Other People’s Trash